 When you buy NEO, you would purchase the cryptocurrency outright, with the expectation that it will increase in value and you can sell it on for a higher price.
 If you buy NEO tokens, you would get voting rights and receive dividends in the form of GAS tokens.
 To do so, you would need an account with a cryptocurrency exchange – this process can take a long time and there may be costs involved to maintain the account.

 If you decide to trade NEO instead, you do not take ownership of the underlying coin, but speculate on its price instead.
-You can do so by using derivative products such as spread bets and contracts for difference (CFDs).
+You can do so by using derivative products such as contracts for difference (CFDs).
 Both enable you to take a position on markets that are rising and falling in price – known as going long and going short.

 Find out more about the benefits of trading cryptocurrencies

 When you trade CFDs, you are entering into an agreement to exchange the difference in the price of NEO from when the position is opened to when it is closed.
 The profit or loss you make would depend on whether your prediction of the market direction was correct.

 Learn more about CFD trading

 CFDs are leveraged products, which means that you only need to put down a small deposit in order to gain full market exposure.
 While leverage can magnify your profits, it can also magnify your losses, making it important to have a suitable risk management strategy in place